-54 The government concedes that the ruling in Tollett v.
+51 The government concedes that the ruling in Tollett v.
 Henderson, 411 U.S. 258, 267 (1973), does not foreclose petitioners' claims where the alleged constitutional violation took place after a petitioner entered a guilty plea.
 See CCA Rec.
 Lit., Doc.
 730 at 41.

-55 CCA Rec.
+52 CCA Rec.
 Lit., Doc.
 1034.

-The Court went on to conclude, however, that the categorical extension of Shillinger's per se rule to violations that occurred post-plea or conviction but prior to sentencing would amount to an overapplication of that ruling beyond the rationale contemplated and described by the Tenth Circuit.57 Accordingly, the Court declined to extend Shillinger's per se rule to an alleged presentence Sixth Amendment violation and prejudice is not to be presumed in this category of claims.58 Instead, petitioners must demonstrate prejudice, that is, "a realistic possibility of injury to [the defendant] or benefit to the [government]."59
+As discussed in detail in that Order, the Tenth Circuit has recognized that a per se Shillinger violation constitutes a narrow variety of presumptively prejudicial constitutional error where the government's unjustified purposeful intrusion into a defendant's attorney-client relationship precludes application of the harmless-error standard and requires automatic relief.53 The Court went on to conclude, however, that the categorical extension of Shillinger's per se rule to violations that occurred post-plea or conviction but prior to sentencing would amount to an overapplication of that ruling beyond the rationale contemplated and described by the Tenth Circuit.54 Accordingly, the Court declined to extend Shillinger's per se rule to an alleged presentence Sixth Amendment violation and prejudice is not to be presumed in this category of claims.55 Instead, petitioners must demonstrate prejudice, that is, "a realistic possibility of injury to [the defendant] or benefit to the [government]."56